Se compran colchones

 "Se compran colchones", also known as "Fierro Viejo" (transl.
-"Scrap Metal"), is an audio recording frequently played by itinerant vendors in Mexico to solicit the purchase of used household items, including mattresses, refrigerators, stoves, washing machines, and microwaves.
+"Scrap Metal"), is an audio recording frequently played by itinerant vendors in Mexico City, as well as elsewhere in Mexico, to solicit the purchase of used household metal items, including mattresses, refrigerators, stoves, washing machines, and microwaves.
 The pickup trucks playing the recording are so numerous and ubiquitous that the recording has entered the popular culture of Mexico City.